 An exciting opportunity that is unique to our site are the Indigenous Site Academic Days, which are two consecutive call-protected days every two months that we spend in community receiving cultural-based and traditional teachings.
 These days are hosted within First Nations communities with whom each sub-site has partnered.
 They involve community engagement; development of reciprocity and relationship; and the foundations for traditional ways of sharing knowledge.
 Academic Days are treasured opportunities for us to come together to not only to develop our own professional cultural humility, but are always viewed as personally grounding, refreshing and fun-packed experiences.
 Finally, in addition to our Indigenous Academic days we still have our weekly academic half-days where key Family Medicine topics are reviewed with our sister sites at St. Paul’s Hospital, Victoria and Nanaimo.

 Our site is also one that is both urban and rural.
 Our mainland sites are based in Vancouver (in particular, the Downtown Eastside), but also involve northern exposures to remote Indigenous communities in Northern BC.
 Our island sites include Victoria, Cowichan, and Ladysmith, which present a mixture of urban and rural opportunities.
 Island residents also spend time in remote locations such as Alert Bay.

-In summary, our site- the UBC Indigenous Family Medicine Site, encompasses and reflects reconciliation, excellence in healthcare knowledge and a harmonized approach to medicine.
+In summary, the UBC Indigenous Family Medicine Site encompasses and reflects reconciliation, excellence in healthcare knowledge and a harmonized approach to medicine.
 Most importantly, we have fun doing it!